 - 174. The Bill will not be in breach of the European Convention on Human Rights (ECHR). - 175.
 The legislation contains safeguards in relation to deemed consent.
-Deemed consent will not apply to under 18s, people who have not lived in Wales for at least 6 months before they die and people who lack capacity to understand that consent could be deemed in the absence of express action being taken. - 176.
-Further, the legislation provides for those in a qualifying relationship to the deceased to be able to provide information that would lead a reasonable person to conclude that the deceased would not have consented. - 177.
+Deemed consent will not apply to under 18s, people who have not lived in Wales for at least 12 months before they die and people who lack capacity to understand that consent could be deemed in the absence of express action being taken. - 176.
+Further, the legislation provides for relatives or friends of long standing to be able to object based on the known wishes of the deceased. - 177.
 In addition, in practice, people who cannot be identified and/or whose next of kin cannot be contacted will not be subject to deemed consent, since it will not be possible to satisfy the residency and other requirements in those cases.